GitZoneTools/npmts/docs/config.md

 name: config
 ---
 # Configuration
-## of npmts

-npmts can be configured to your needs:
+npmts can be configured to your needs.

 ### npmextra.json
 the npmts section in npmextra.json can be used to configure npmts.